vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 Template authors are thought to be the ideal target, as they are likely to have the most intimate knowledge of the resource that their templates stamp out.

-Example matching inputs against outputs with the `observedMatches` field:
+Example matching inputs against outputs with the `correlationRules` field:

 ```yaml
 apiVersion: carto.run/v1alpha1